March 23, 2015

 Sure, you might want to invest your life savings in pursuing your dream of having a successful comic book.
-But, is it smart?
+But is it smart?
 If you plan on making a profit, always think like an entrepreneur — how can I provide enough value to people with my product so they are willing to pay for it?

-Everything has a price — the time spent writing and drawing, preparing the print file, the printing itself, the market placement, etc. You are probably thinking about return on investment and how you can actually start making some profit (learn how you can earn money by self publishing your books here).
+When considering tips on comic book printing, remember everything has a price — the time spent writing and drawing, preparing the print file, the printing itself, the market placement, etc. You are probably thinking about return on investment and how you can actually start making some profit (learn how you can earn money by self publishing your books here).

 Do this, and you are ready to publish your first comic book!